raphaeleze/terraformPractice/03/README.md

 ## Save as github secrets
 > [!IMPORTANT]
 > Make sure not to hard code any credentials

-1. Credentials for docker hub:
-    - DOCKER_USERNAME
-    - DOCKERHUB_TOKEN

-2. Credentials for AWS
+1. Credentials for AWS
     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY